What I do as an assistant professor (Spring 2025)

 In the spring semester, I was involved in the organization of the following courses:

-Courses PV239 and PV260 are to some extent “in the state of flux” due to some recent personnel changes.
-PB111 is mostly well prepared and running smoothly, safe for some incomplete study materials towards the end of the semester.
+Courses PV239 and PV260 are to some extent “in a state of flux” due to some recent personnel changes.
+PB111 is mostly well prepared and running smoothly, save for some incomplete study materials towards the end of the semester.
 PV256 underwent a significant “rewrite” last year and is still settling down, but mostly runs as expected.
 PV247 seems to be prepared and working well at this point.

 Since I don’t do any active teaching in courses PV247 and PV256, all work related to these courses is already accounted for in the “administrative tasks”.
 Within the remaining courses this semester, my main contributions were the following:

 Note that for the NetSuite/Oracle seminar, I was always joined by a more senior seminar tutor.
-While I did actively participate in teaching, this mostly substituted the need to prepare for subsequent FI-MUNI seminar on my own.
+While I did actively participate in teaching, this mostly substituted the need to prepare for the subsequent FI-MUNI seminar on my own.
 The homework reviews for PV260 are something that could be hopefully optimized or delegated in the future.
 In the current setup, it results in a lot of repetitive feedback and is another source of regular distractions.

 Summary